BSalita/docker_ubuntu_fastai2/README.md

 # docker_fastai2
-Scripts used to create a GPU enabled docker container for fastai courseware.
+Example scripts to create a GPU enabled docker container on Ubuntu.
+The scripts build a container for fastai2 courseware.